 “I took a big risk when I decided I did not want a career in academia.
 I quit my postdoctoral fellowship without knowing what I would do next and trusted I would find the right space for myself”

-I have been working for BioMedVic for almost 5 years firstly as Manager of the Undergraduate Research Opportunities Program; a position I took because I was passionate about the opportunity to expose the best and the brightest science students to a career in biomedical research.
+Michelle completed a Bachelor of Arts / Bachelor of Science (Honours) from The University of Melbourne and has a PhD in neuroscience from The University of Melbourne (Howard Florey Institute).
+She worked for BioMedVic for several years firstly as Manager of the Undergraduate Research Opportunities Program; a position she took because she was passionate about the opportunity to expose the best and the brightest science students to a career in biomedical research.

-What I love about my job is that everyday is different.
-I get to spend my time thinking about how to support our science sector and talking with lots of people about the best ways in which it can be advanced.
-Then I get to support and implement projects both big and small to further this goal.
+What Michelle loves about working in STEMM is that everyday is different.
+She gets to spend time thinking about how to support our science sector and talking with lots of people about the best ways in which it can be advanced.
+Then she gets to support and implement projects both big and small to further this goal.

 What support structures did/do you have in place that have facilitated your success?